thenorili/thenorili.github.io/content/friends.md

 this is a work in progress! i pray for grace in this transitory period.

+[kate crane](http://www.katecrane.com/) wrote music reviews for a long time! she's writing a book :D she's another volunteer moderator for the [hellthread][nori.gay/hellthread].

 [luna](https://moonbase.lgbt/) makes amazing shaders, funny tiktoks and webbed sites, awesome code!

-[kate crane](http://www.katecrane.com/) wrote music reviews for a long time! she's writing a book :D

 [egregirls](https://twitter.com/egregirls) writes about love, trauma, magic, and the Dance on twitter.
 She founded the queer art movement [Empty Spaces](https://an.emptier.place/).